Kenpali Core Specification

 Parameters:

-• default: (function or null, default null): A function to call and return the result of if the index is invalid, or null to throw an error if the index is invalid.
+collection(Sequence or Object): The collection to index into.index(Number or String): The index value.default:(Function or Null, defaultnull): A function to call and return the result of if the index is invalid, ornullto throw an error if the index is invalid.

 Utilities